GREAT Retire Income Review: Should You Get This in 2025?

 Payout Options

-The monthly payouts start when you’re 56, 61, 66, or 71 years old, depending on your choice, with payout options between 10 to 20 years.
+The monthly payouts start from when you’re 56, 61, 66, or 71 years old, depending on your choice, with payout options between 10 to 20 years.

 In addition, you can change your payout period at least 6 months prior to your first payout.